CrashOverid3/CARpwnd/README.md

 TODO:
-make it allow for autosetup of can interface, impliment ICSIM?, add real puns so I wont be so sad, add injection modules, inject by typing, iject by replay,
+make it allow for autosetup of can interface, impliment ICSIM?, add injection modules, inject by typing, iject by replay,